Trending Topics

 Sponsored by

 At recent demonstrations, symbols have been carried that indicate at least some of the demonstrators have an affinity with communism or neo-Nazism.
-Additionally “peaceful demonstrations” have been infiltrated by Antifa and anarchists who have used violence as a deliberate tactic.
+Additionally demonstrations have been infiltrated by Antifa and anarchists who have used violence as a deliberate tactic.
 The carrying of communist and Nazi symbols – two ideologies responsible for over 100,000,000 deaths – is protected by the First Amendment.
 Acts of violence by those, or against those carrying them are not.

-It should be disconcerting to all police officers that violence – or the threat of violence – by contemporary demonstrators have caused the cancellation of speeches, political rallies and concerts over the last two years.
+It should be disconcerting to all police officers that violence – or the threat of violence – by contemporary demonstrators has caused the cancellation of speeches, political rallies and concerts over the last two years.
 It is the sworn duty of American law enforcement to thwart through righteous action the efforts of masked or unmasked hooligans who would violently suppress the freedoms of others.

 Modern demonstrators are sometimes paid, and often trained.
-Through scripted behaviors – called “conflict engagement” – they hope to trigger violence in the crowd, or an over-reaction by police officers.
+Through scripted behaviors – called “conflict engagement” – they hope to trigger violence in the crowd or an over-reaction by police officers.

 Countries with national police forces task large numbers of permanently assigned, well-equipped and well-trained crowd control teams to manage demonstrations and unrest.
 In the United States these duties fall to local law enforcement.
 Police departments must prepare to use proven team tactics for crowd control to ensure demonstrations remain peaceful and lawful assemblies.